AdaCore/training_labs_solar_system/README.md

 The content is generated using "templated" files, which are situated in the various `template/` directories.
 Those files are transformed into "final" ada files through the use of `adacut`.

+Once you have updated a `template/xxx.adb` file, you can regenerate the associated files by calling

+`make generate`